wolfskaempf/pypercrypt/README.md

 - Do not generate passphrases for the user
 - Do not add asymmetric encryption support
-- Do not add a GUI or TUI (if I can't resist, then i)
+- Do not add a GUI or TUI (if I can't resist, then do it as a separate project using `pypercrypt` as a library)

 # Alternatives